 - Abstract Classes (classes that act as "placeholders" in the inheritance hierarchy)

-- Polymorphism (refering to a subclass object with a superclass reference)
+- Polymorphism (reference to a subclass object using a superclass reference)

 - In class project 2004 A2 Pet